 11. Susquehanna Ale Trail

 The breweries along the Susquehanna Ale Trail are not only locations where you can enjoy a craft beer, but also meet the brewmaster, learn their story, and gain insight into the art of brewing.
 The trail, which is part of the Good Libations Trails, is a self-guided, year-round beer tasting adventure, designed for you to explore at your own pace.
 Discover all the locally brewed craft beers with friends and family and get a glimpse into our unique craft brewery culture.
-PS: Good Libations also includes the Mason-Dixon Wine Trail and Keystone Craft Spirits Trail.
+PS: Good Libations also offers the Mason-Dixon Wine Trail and Keystone Craft Spirits Trail.

 12. The Lumberjack Tasting Trail